 Fraud charges are serious, and they bring with them harsh penalties.
-If you or a loved one are facing such charges, contact a Los Angeles fraud attorney from Spolin Law P.C. at (310) 424-5816 to schedule a free case consultation.
+If you or a loved one are facing such charges, contact a Los Angeles fraud attorney or staff member from Spolin Law P.C. at (310) 424-5816 to schedule a free case consultation.

 What Will Happen to the Theranos CEO?